deanwampler/Contract4J5/contract4j5/README.txt

 hard-coded the test expressions.
 The generated code and the original code were then compiled.

-V0.5 eliminates this preprocessor step, thereby simplifying adoption.
+V0.5 eliminated this preprocessor step, thereby simplifying adoption.
 All you have to do is add a final AspectJ weaving step to your build, write your tests in familiar annotations, and you are done.
 No custom AspectJ code is required.

+V0.6 refined the internal structure of Contract4J to provide better configuration options.

 ---- Inheritance Behavior of Contracts